fyrkov/refcards/AWS/EC2.md

 #### Spot Blocks
 Spot Blocks allow you to request EC2 Spot Instances for 1 to 6 hours at a time to avoid being interrupted.\
-Spot Blocks are deprecated and is being phased out.
+Spot Blocks are deprecated and are being phased out.